How to Version Microservices

 - Track a microservice version to a microservice application providing a logical view of all versions

-To support microservices organization, DeployHub uses Components and Domains to manage your overall supply chain.
+To support microservices organization, DeployHub uses components and domains to manage your overall supply chain.

-- DeployHub defines an Application as a collection of Components.
-Your microservices map directly to Components.
-Your Application could have any combination of Component types, such as a frontend microservice and a collection of common microservices.
+- DeployHub defines an application as a collection of components.
+Your microservices map directly to components.
+Your application could have any combination of component types, such as a front-end microservice, and a collection of common microservices.